Smart Recovery Guidelines

 Re-Connect "the Core"

 "The core" is the 3-Dimensional Corset made up of your lower abdominal, pelvic floor, diaphragm and low back muscles.
 If you have any mal-alignment, lower back, hip or abdominal discomfort, this 3-Dimensional core can become dysfunctional.
-Normally it fires in a pre-anticipation of any movement.
+It usually fires in a pre-anticipation of any movement.
 With dysfunction, there is a timing delay.

 Doing some 'Core' exercises helps reconnect the core and get it firing properly before your next activities.
 This will help maintain alignment and ensure you have a stable platform or base for the arms and legs to work off of during activity.